The missing proof of Paley's theorem about lacunary coefficients: Introduction

 In Section~\ref{sec:two-step}, we give a new proof of the following statement.

 \begin{theorem} There is a constant~$C$ so that if~$K$ is strongly lacunary, and if $\hat f(n) = 0$ when~$n<0$, then

 \end{theorem}

 Paley's proof~\cite{REACH1} of this used ``analytic'' factorization of such functions~$f$ as products of two measurable functions with the same absolute value and with Fourier coefficients that also vanish at all negative integers.
 We use factors with the same absolute value, but we do not require that their coefficients vanish anywhere.
 Paley's proof used orthogonal projections of~$L^2$ onto subspaces determined by the set~$K$.
-We use subspaces that also depend on the choice of factors.
+We use subspaces that may also depend on the choice of factors.

 This allows us to give the first direct proofs of some refinements, stated here as Theorems~\ref{th:S(K)} and~\ref{th:S_1(K)}, of Paley's theorem.
-They were proved in a dual way in~\cite{FouArk}, and were used there to give a new proof of ``half'' of Littlewood's conjecture about~$L^1$ norms of exponential sums.
+They were proved in a dual way in~\cite{FouArk}, and used there to give a new proof of ``half'' of the Littlewood conjecture about~$L^1$ norms of exponential sums.

+We prove Paley's theorem in the next section.
+In Section~\ref{sec:ordered}, we extend this to compact abelian groups with partially-ordered duals.
+We use Riesz products in Section~\ref{sec:totalize} to deduce some of these extensions from previously-known results for totally-ordered dual groups.
+In Section~\ref{sec:fewer}, we show that our new method works with weaker hypotheses.
+We weaken those further in Section~\ref{sec:completing}, using Riesz products again.
+Finally, in an appendix, we examine the relation between the method in this paper and the one that was applied to Paley's theorem in~\cite{KP}.

-The functions in this paper are scalar-valued.
-Our methods also apply to some operator-valued functions, as in~\cite{LP}.
-That extension and others will be presented elsewhere.
+\begin{remark} The functions in this paper are scalar-valued.
+Our methods are applied to some operator-valued functions in~\cite{FouArXiv}, and yield a new proof of the main result in~\cite{LP}. \end{remark}